danReynolds/EARTH121/lessons/Metamorphic.md

 An increase in metamorphic grade is indicated by the sequential appearance of minerals that are stable at progressively higher temperatures and in some cases, progressively higher pressures.

 Some metamorphic minerals form and remain stable within relatively narrow, well-defined ranges of pressure and temperature.
-SOme of these minerals are used as **index minerals** to define the grade of a metamorphic rock.
+Some of these minerals are used as **index minerals** to define the grade of a metamorphic rock.

 For example, the mineral *chlorite*, begins to form at relatively low temperatures, cooler than 200C.
 Rocks that contain chlorite are therefore called **low grade** metamorphic rocks.